Jack Kirby: Marvel Comics in the Silver Age (1958–1970)

-Highlights of Kirby's tenure also include the Hulk, Thor, the X-Men and Magneto, Doctor Doom, Uatu the Watcher, Ego the Living Planet, the Inhumans and their hidden city of Attilan, and the Black Panther, comics' first black superhero, and his Afrofuturist nation, Wakanda.
+Highlights of Kirby's tenure also include the Hulk, Thor, the X-Men and Magneto, Doctor Doom, Uatu the Watcher, Ego the Living Planet, the Inhumans and their hidden city of Attilan, and the Black Panther (comics' first black superhero) and his Afrofuturist nation, Wakanda.
 Kirby initially was assigned to pencil the first Spider-Man story, but when he showed Lee the first six pages, Lee recalled, "I hated the way he was doing it!
 Not that he did it badly—it just wasn't the character I wanted; it was too heroic".
 Lee then turned to Steve Ditko to draw the story that would appear in Amazing Fantasy #15, for which Kirby nonetheless penciled the cover.
-Lee and Kirby gathered several of their newly created characters together into the team title The Avengers and would bring back old characters from the 1940s such as the Sub-Mariner and Captain America.
-In later years, Lee and Kirby would contest who deserved credit for such creations as The Fantastic Four.
+Lee and Kirby gathered several of their newly created characters together into the team title The Avengers and brought back old characters from the 1940s such as the Sub-Mariner and Captain America.
+In later years, Lee and Kirby disputed over who deserved credit for such creations as The Fantastic Four.

 The story frequently cited as Lee and Kirby's finest achievement is "The Galactus Trilogy" in Fantastic Four #48–50 (March–May 1966), chronicling the arrival of Galactus, a cosmic giant who wanted to devour the planet, and his herald, the Silver Surfer.
 Fantastic Four #48 was chosen as #24 in the 100 Greatest Marvels of All Time poll of Marvel's readers in 2001.
 Editor Robert Greenberger wrote in his introduction to the story that "As the fourth year of the Fantastic Four came to a close, Stan Lee and Jack Kirby seemed to be only warming up.
 In retrospect, it was perhaps the most fertile period of any monthly title during the Marvel Age."
 Comics historian Les Daniels noted that "[t]he mystical and metaphysical elements that took over the saga were perfectly suited to the tastes of young readers in the 1960s", and Lee soon discovered that the story was a favorite on college campuses.
 Kirby continued to expand the medium's boundaries, devising photo-collage covers and interiors, developing new drawing techniques such as the method for depicting energy fields now known as "Kirby Krackle", and other experiments.